indrayam/jenkins-job-metrics/README.md

 INTRODUCTION:
 =============
-This repository contains scripts that I wrote to "act" on our fleet of Continuous Delivery Platforms.
-They include:
+This repository contains Python and Groovy scripts that I wrote in order to get a better sense of what was happening inside our CI Production instance
-- Jenkins
-- Atlassian Stash
-- Genuitec Secure Delivery Center
-- Atlassian Crucible
-- SonarQube's SonarSource